RACV Logo

 Day 1: Beijing

-This morning, get ready to tick one of the Wonders of the World off your list – the Great Wall of China, of course!
-You’ll visit the Mutianyu section of the Great Wall and spend some time exploring, taking photos and learning the history of this mighty sight.
+This morning, get ready to tick one of the Seven Wonders of the World off your list – the Great Wall of China.
+You’ll visit the Mutianyu section of the Great Wall and spend some time exploring, taking photos and learning the history of this mighty site.
 An incredible piece of engineering, the wall stretches 6000 km west from Beijing.
-It was originally constructed to protect Chinese empires from invaders from the north and continues to be one of the country's most remarkable achievements and a worldwide icon.
+It was originally constructed to protect Chinese empires from invaders from the north and continues to be one of the country's most remarkable achievements.
 The Mutianyu section is one of the best-preserved and has a high density of watch towers dotted along the wall.
-There is also the option to ride a toboggan down the hills near the Great Wall too, if you’re after a bit of a thrill!
-After, head to a local guest house for a dumpling making demonstration, tucking into the delicious favourites for lunch with your hosts.
-Return to Beijing for a free afternoon and evening.
+There’s also the option to ride a toboggan down the hills near the Great Wall, if you’re after a bit of a thrill!
+After, head to a local guest house for a dumpling making demonstration and tuck into these delicious parcels for lunch with your hosts.
+Return to Beijing for a free afternoon and evening to spend as you wish.

-Visit the symbolic power centre of China this moring – Tiananmen Square and the Forbidden City.
+Visit the symbolic power centre of China this morning – Tiananmen Square and the Forbidden City.
 Framed by the Gate of Heavenly Peace, Mao's Mausoleum and the Great Hall of the People, it's a place of pilgrimage for the Chinese tourists who consider it to be the heart of their nation.
-Cross the Golden Water bridge north to the square and enter the grounds of the enormous Forbidden City, which was built more than 600 years ago and has been off limits to commoners for almost all that time.
-Despite the transformation of the city around it, the Forbidden City looks much like it always has.
-Explore the halls and courtyards and appreciate the might and grandeur of the Imperial Chinese court during the Ming and Qing dynasties.
-Then, you’ll have a free afternoon to maybe explore the Hutong area in the old part of the city, which originated from Yuan Dynasty when the Mongols were in control of China.
-Now, it’s a local neighbourhood that represents the spirit of old Beijing.
-Leave in the early evening for an overnight train to Xi’an.
+Cross the Golden Water Bridge north to the square and enter the grounds of the enormous Forbidden City, which was built more than 600 years ago and has been off limits to the public for almost all that time.
+Explore the halls and courtyards, soaking in the might and grandeur of the Imperial Chinese court during the Ming and Qing dynasties.
+Then, you’ll have a free afternoon.
+Maybe explore the Hutong area in the old part of the city – a local neighbourhood that represents the spirit of old Beijing.
+In the early evening, you’ll board an overnight train to Xi’an.

-This morning upon arrival, you’ll journey outside of Xi’an to what is undoubtedly one of the man-made wonders of the world – the Terracotta Warriors.
-Learn all about this incredible archaeological find, which was discovered after being buried for 2000 years.
+Disembark your train and journey outside of Xi’an to what’s undoubtedly one of the unofficial wonders of the world – the Terracotta Warriors.
 These clay statues depicting soldiers, horses and chariots were commissioned by the emperor Qin Shi Huang as part of his mausoleum after he ascended to the throne in 264 BC.
-See over 1000 warriors, each individually sculpted from clay and with a different costume, height and facial expression.
-In the afternoon, return to Xi’an and refresh.
-In the late afternoon, you’ll head out on a walking tour of what was once the start of the Silk Road.
-Your leader will introduce you to the Muslim Quarter.
+See over 1000 warriors, each with a different costume, height and facial expression.
+In the late afternoon, return to Xi’an for a walking tour.
 Xi’an’s Silk Road history means it has an exciting mixture of cultures, especially found in its food – Muslim dishes are a specialty here!
-For tonight's dinner, you'll get to try a range of different snacks to get a real sense of the passion for food the locals have – maybe try some lamb kebabs, persimmon cake, cold noodles, fried rice with pickles or a varied range of dried fruits.
+For tonight's dinner, you'll get to try a range of snacks to get a sense of the local passion for food – think lamb kebabs, persimmon cake, cold noodles, fried rice with pickles and dried fruits.

 Day 5: Xi'an

 Today is a free day to explore Xi’an at your own pace.
 Within the ancient city walls, this city is very walkable!
-You could also hop on a bike on the city wall for a different perspective.
+You could also rent a bike for a ride along the city wall for a different perspective.
 Maybe visit the Bell Tower, which according to legend was built to restrain dragons that were causing earthquakes, or the Drum Tower, which is full of instruments once used to mark time and warn the population in emergencies.
-Maybe see the Big Wild Goose Pagoda and its squares, which now is a popular hotspot in the city for the locals – music, fountains, dancing, and lots of food!
+Maybe see the Big Wild Goose Pagoda and its squares, which is a hotspot for the locals, full of music, fountains, dancing and lots of food!

 Day 6: Mt.
 Qingcheng

 Take the bullet train to Chengdu and transfer to Mt Qingcheng.
-On the way, stop and visit the Dujiangyan Panda Breeding Center to learn how they introduce the pandas back into the wild after the breeding program, which battles against extinction.
-Then, head on to Mt Qingcheng – where philosopher Zhang Ling founded the doctrine of Chinese Taoism in 142 AD.
-Most of the temples on the mountain represent the main teachings of Taoism, having been built in the Jin and Tang dynasties.
-Explore the ancient town at the foot of the mountain with your leader, wander the old streets lined with houses that were built hundreds of years ago and soak in the scenery.
-Tonight, you’ll enjoy a hotpot dinner in town (spicy bubbling broth cooking fresh meat and vegetables).
+On the way, stop for a visit to the Dujiangyan Panda Breeding Center to learn about their breeding program and how they introduce pandas back into the wild.
+Then, head to Mt Qingcheng, where philosopher Zhang Ling founded the doctrine of Chinese Taoism in AD142.
+Most of the temples on the mountain are Taoist and were built in the Jin and Tang dynasties.
+Explore the ancient town at the foot of the mountain with your leader, wander the old streets lined with houses built hundreds of years ago and soak in the scenery.
+Tonight, you’ll join your group for a hotpot dinner in town (fresh meat and vegetables cooked at your table in a spicy bubbling broth).

 Day 7: Chengdu

 This morning, you’ll continue to explore Mt Qingcheng with your leader.
-Take the cable car up the mountain for some incredible panoramic views, then take the easy hike back down.
-While you walk through the ancient forest, listen to the chimes of old temples and maybe find your own meditative state within the trees.
+Take the cable car up the mountain for panoramic views, then take an easy hike back down.
+As you walk through the ancient forest, listen to the chimes of old temples and maybe find your own meditative state within the trees.
 After, take a private transfer to Chengdu.
-Here, you’ll head out on a walking tour through Tianfu Square (spot the giant statue of Chairman Mao!) and the People’s Park.
-Perhaps take the chance to sit down in a traditional tea house with your free time this afternoon.
+Here, you’ll go on a walking tour through Tianfu Square (spot the giant statue of Chairman Mao!) and the People’s Park.
+Maybe take the chance to sit down in a traditional teahouse during your free time this afternoon.
 Tonight, make the most of Chengdu’s culinary offerings for dinner – Chengdu was listed a City of Gastronomy by UNESCO, so you know you’re in for a treat!

 Day 8: Yangshuo

 Embrace a full day of travelling from Chengdu to Yangshuo today.
 Hop on a high-speed train from Chengdu to Guilin, then transfer to your hotel in Yangshuo.
-Surrounded by limestone karsts, Yangshuo is popular with both international and local tourists and has become a hub for those wanting to explore the natural side of China.
-Take a walk through the town with your leader and head down to the Li River to get a feel for the landscape, having been immortalised in many paintings and summed up by Han Yu, a Tang dynasty poet – ‘the river winds like a green silk ribbon, while the hills are like jade hairpins.’
+Surrounded by limestone karsts, Yangshuo is popular with both international and local tourists and has become a hub for those wanting to see the best of China’s natural scenery.
+Take a walk through town with your leader and head down to the Li River to get a feel for the landscape, which has been immortalised in many paintings and captured by the words of Han Yu, a Tang dynasty poet – ‘the river winds like a green silk ribbon, while the hills are like jade hairpins.’

 Day 9: Yangshuo

-This morning, strap on your trainers and get active with a bike ride through the striking natural landscape.
+This morning, get active with a bike ride through the striking natural landscape.
 You’ll head into the countryside and gain a true insight into rural Chinese life.
-Stop by a local house for a delicious home-cooked meal from locally grown produce.
-You’ll have a guide during the ride, and helmets and bike rental are included.
-The rest of the afternoon and evening is free for you to explore Yangshuo’s lively restaurant and bar scene, so perhaps grab yourself some pork stuffed tofu or ‘beer fish’ (a regional specialty of fish simmered in a fragrant broth).
+Stop by a local house for a delicious home-cooked meal made using locally grown produce.
+You’ll be joined by a guide during the ride, and helmets and bike rental are included.
+The rest of the afternoon and evening is free for you to explore Yangshuo’s lively restaurant and bar scene, so maybe grab yourself some pork-stuffed tofu or ‘beer fish’ (a regional specialty of fish simmered in a fragrant broth).

 Day 10: Yangshuo

 Today is as clear as Yangshuo’s spring, and there are plenty of optional activities to choose from.
-You could begin the day by focusing your body and mind with a morning tai chi class or kung-fu lesson.
-Perhaps try your hand at Chinese calligraphy, or book in a relaxing cruise down the Li or Yulong River.
-Maybe visit the market to shop with the locals and get a feel for the regional produce, and perhaps put this new knowledge to use in a cooking class at the Yangshuo Cooking School.
-Later, you can book in to watch the Liu San Jie Impression Light Show, which runs every night and has been staged by 2008 Beijing Olympics’ Opening Ceremony director, Zhang Yimou.
-It’s best to book tickets in advance to ensure you have an ideal viewing and get to see the show from the official seating area.
+You could begin the day by focusing your body and mind with a morning tai chi or kung fu class.
+Maybe try your hand at Chinese calligraphy, or kick back on a relaxing cruise down the Li or Yulong River.
+You could also visit the market to shop with the locals and get a feel for the regional produce, then put this new knowledge to use in a cooking class at the Yangshuo Cooking School.
+Later, you could book in to watch the Liu San Jie Impression Light Show, which runs every night and is directed by 2008 Beijing Olympics’ Opening Ceremony director and filmmaker, Zhang Yimou.
+It’s best to book tickets in advance to ensure you get to see the show from the official seating area.

 Day 11: Hong Kong